USDA-FSA/fsa-design-system/guides/applications/buttons.md

             </td>
             <td aria-label="Functionality">
                 <p>Send data to an application process, such as saving to a database.
 Returns users to the page where the action was initiated or to the home page.</p>
                 <p>NOTE: Data is recorded on multiple pages in a multi-page process.
 Save or Save &amp; Continue would be the options through each of those pages.
-However on the page where the producer signature is recorded, the option would be to “Submit” because recording the producer signature signifies the application is being submitted to FSA for approval consideration.
+However on the page where the producer signature is recorded, the option would be to “Submit” because recording the producer signature signifies the application is being submitted to FPAC for approval consideration.
 Status of the contract/application would then generally go from “initiated” to “filed” or “signed” as required by the applicable program application.
                 </p>
             </td>
         </tr>